-GAD or generalized anxiety disorder is a type of anxiety disorder that presents chronic anxiety and extreme tension and worry, even if there’s nothing that’s provoking the situation.
+GAD, or generalized anxiety disorder, is a type of anxiety disorder that presents chronic anxiety and extreme tension and worry, even if there’s nothing that’s provoking the situation.
 Some long-term techniques that you can do for your chronic anxiety can include:

-- Going through cognitive behavioral therapy
+- Go through cognitive behavioral therapy

-- Taking supplements and changing your diet
+- Take supplements and changing your diet

-- Consulting your doctor regarding medications
+- Consult your doctor regarding anti-anxiety medications

-- Keeping your mind and body healthy
+- Keep your mind and body healthy

 If you are suffering from chronic anxiety, you are constantly feeling restless, tense, or nervous, and you often have a sense of imminent danger or doom.
 Your heart rate is usually fast; you are almost always sweating, trembling, and hyperventilating.
 Finally, you often feel tired and have difficulty focusing because you are always thinking about your recent concerns.